A lot of the tips on this website focus on saving energy, but why is that important?

 And I quit ballroom dance.

-And I quit college because I was forced to take ballroom dance, and my mother took my car away from me and drove me to ballroom dance class every night.
+And my mother took my car away from me and drove me to ballroom dance class every day.

-So it's not for me.
+So not for me.

 I moved to Sacramento.

-I'm starting my radio career.
+I started my radio career.

 Throughout my radio career, my dad never understood where I was going.

-As a DJ not in charge of my destiny.
+As a DJ, not in charge of my destiny.

 At any rate, finally got Sacramento in 1988, but he couldn't hear me in Sacramento.